FervKa/credit-card-info/README.md

 **Note: about ccv encryption and dataset**
 As you know, at the 8 numeral, you ask for the ccv to be encrypted and stored in a dataset.
 I performed the encryption with a Js own function, but, deprecated called `btoa`.
 I understand what the dataset is, however, I do not know and did not find a way to do it in ReactJs, which was the library that I used for this project.

+This Message is for a test Only in Git